jiaolyulu/kineticSculpture/linkagedesign.md

 [linkage mechanisms in animal joints and related bioinspired designs pdf view link](https://iopscience.iop.org/article/10.1088/1748-3190/abf744/pdf)

+Why the beak of birds are curved and how birds could control the end of their beaks. [they controlled it by moving their maxilla](https://mp.weixin.qq.com/s/7DSoPQewo8s3DIHpvAY31w)

 ### Other linkage related artwork or examples

 [tickling fox](https://www.instagram.com/p/CaCvtcSgvwd/)